Raymond Island

-Raymond Island (Gunai/Kurnai language: Bunjil-baul) is a small island in the Gippsland Lakes in eastern Victoria, Australia, about 300 km from Melbourne.
-The island is approximately 6 km long by 2 km wide, and is just 200 m off the coast, across from the town of Paynesville.
+Raymond Island (Gunai/Kurnai language: Bunjil-baul) is a town located on a small island in the Gippsland Lakes in eastern Victoria, Australia, about 300 km from Melbourne.
+The island is approximately 6 km long by 2 km wide, with an area of approximately 7.5 km2.
+It is just 200 m off the coast, across from the town of Paynesville.
 The island is named after William Odell Raymond, originally a magistrate from New South Wales, who established himself as a squatter in Gippsland in the 1840s.

 Raymond Island is well known locally for its large koala population, originally introduced to the island in 1953, and for the Raymond Island Ferry, a chain ferry that links the island to Paynesville on the mainland.

 Raymond Island Ferry

 The Raymond Island Ferry, operated by the East Gippsland Shire Council, provides the only link between the island and the mainland, but also acts as an effective barrier to faster development of the island community.
 A ferry has run between Paynesville and Raymond Island since 1889, and has been an integral and sometimes controversial feature of life on Raymond Island.
 Some continue to call for the ferry to be replaced by a bridge, but others believe the ferry is an integral part of life on the island.